-Emily Zitek joined the School of Industrial and Labor Relations as an Assistant Professor in 2012.
+Emily Zitek is an Associate Professor of Organizational Behavior at the School of Industrial and Labor Relations.
 She received her B.A. in psychology from Rice University in 2003 and her Ph.D. in social psychology from Stanford University in 2010.
 She conducts research aimed at understanding the sources and consequences of a person’s sense of entitlement.
 Her other research interests include gender issues, social hierarchy, stereotyping and prejudice, justice and morality, and sport psychology.
 Dr. Zitek also has training in statistics.
 She received a B.A. in statistics from Rice in 2003 and an M.S. in statistics from Stanford in 2008.
+[Emily Zitek's webpage]

 Vanessa Bohns is an associate Professor of Organizational Behavior at the School of Industrial and Labor Relations.
 Professor Bohns received her PhD in Social Psychology from Columbia University and her BA in Psychology from Brown University.
 Prior to joining Cornell, she taught at the University of Toronto and the University of Waterloo in Canada.
 In her primary research, Professor Bohns examines the extent to which people recognize the influence they have over others across a variety of situations.
 Some of her additional research interests include prosocial and unethical behavior, perspective taking, and self-conscious emotions (e.g., embarrassment, guilt).
 [Vanessa Bohns' webpage]